domo141/sfos-pkexec-reboot/README.md

 (Sailfish edition as it is now known if this works elsewhere (also at least this works for me :))

+(Note: I've been informed (thanks "eson57") there is option to "Show reboot option on Top menu" in Settings -> Developer tools.
+ IFAIHH everyone can enable it (and just not those who have enabled "Developer mode").
+ I have set the language in my device to Finnish, which made it even harder to find this option (but it may even be to hard fo find even when English is in use).)

+.

 The *reboot* button in QML UI executes `reboot(1)` command via `pkexec(1)`; The PolicyKit tool `pkexec` makes device to ask security code to be entered for confirmation.
 With correct